ACS Women is run by a national board working to empower women, ACS members and the community of women engaged in the ICT sector - by:

 - providing educational and networking opportunities and

-- by setting a strategic direction for the ACSW state and territory branches and chapters.
+- offering a strategic direction for the ACSW state and territory branches and chapters.

 The main objectives of the ACSW board?

-- To promote development and implementation of strategies to encourage the entry, development and retention of women in the ICT profession in Australia
+- To promote development and implementation of thought-leadership to encourage the entry, development and retention of women in the ICT profession in Australia

-- To develop and implement strategies to encourage recruitment, development and retention of women members of the ACS
+- To promote development and implement strategies to encourage recruitment, development and retention of women members of the ACS

 - To prepare policy and position papers related to the participation of women in the Australian ICT profession